Blu by Bruno Acampora {Perfume Short (Review)}

 The blue color creates an impression of rarity or unnaturalness that creates in its turn an element of fascination.
 One thinks of the Blue Dahlia, the Black Tulip, and now the Blue Tuberose.

-As the perfume mellows down it becomes more round and incense-y with the sandalwood adding some refined texturing to the scent.
-It evokes Monyette Paris at this stage but with subtle aquatic overtones and tuberose instead of gardenia.
-The blue color in fact after which the perfume is named is supposed to mimic the deep blue sea at Capri.
+As the perfume mellows down it becomes rounder and more incense-y with the sandalwood adding some refined texturing to the scent.
+It evokes the gardenia in Monyette Paris at this stage but with subtle aquatic overtones and tuberose instead of gardenia.
+The blue color after which the perfume is named is supposed to mimic the deep blue sea at Capri.

-The base smells of ambergris and of a woody earthy musk with a little gourmand touch derived from the orange and the creamy floral notes.
-The deeper bottom note is redolent of sandalwood.
-The tuberose stays practically throughout the development of the scent except at long last when it gives way to the solitary piquancy of sandalwood.
+The base smells of ambergris and of a woody earthy musk with a little gourmand touch derived from the orange and creamy floral notes.
+The deeper base is redolent of sandalwood.
+The tuberose stays practically throughout the development of the scent except at long last when it gives way to the unique piquancy of sandalwood.

 Top note is tuberose.
 Heart notes are orange, sandalwood.
 Base note is ylang-ylang.
 The perfume oil was created in 1974.